astuyve/astuyve.github.io/_posts/2024-01-09-containers-on-lambda-pt-two.md

 1. Hash each 512kb chunk, and from that, derive an encryption key.
 2. Encrypt each block with the derived key.
 3. Create a manifest file containing a SHA256 hash of each chunk, the key, and file offset for the chunk.
-4. Encrypt the keys for the manifest file using a per-customer key managed by KMS.
+4. Encrypt the keys list in the manifest file using a per-customer key managed by KMS.

 <span class="image fit"><a href ="/assets/images/lambda_containers/encrypted_manifest.png" target="_blank"><img src="/assets/images/lambda_containers/encrypted_manifest.png" alt="The encrypted chunks and manifest file for a Lambda container function"></a></span>